I-81 Exit 317 or Exit 310

 A must-see!
-This regional cultural center includes galleries, seven acres of gardens, the Glen Burnie House, a Museum Store, and a Makerspace Studio.
-Galleries display changing exhibitions and Shenandoah Valley decorative arts, 18th– and 19th-century European and American fine art, and a fascinating collection of miniature houses and rooms.
+The Museum of the Shenandoah Valley is a regional cultural center that includes galleries, seven acres of gardens, the Glen Burnie House, a Museum Store, and a Makerspace Studio.
+Galleries display changing exhibitions and Shenandoah Valley decorative arts, 18th and 19th century European and American fine art, and a fascinating collection of miniature houses and rooms.
 The landscape surrounding the house includes rose, statue, vegetable, Asian, and perennial gardens.
 Inside the house, explore the stories of those who lived in Glen Burnie from 1796 to 1992.
 Light snacks and refreshments are available in the Museum Store.
 Picnics welcome.

-At 214 acres, the MSV is the largest green space and only remaining working farm in the City of Winchester.
-Fundraising is underway for The Trails at the MSV , a project that will open 90 acres of the MSV landscape as a free-admission public park with more than three miles of trails through woods, wetlands, and farm fields
+At 214 acres, the Trails at the MSV Trails is now open daily from 7:00 a.m. to dusk.
+This is a free-admission public park with more than three miles of trails through woods, wetlands, and farm fields

 Museum Galleries: Open Year-Round

-Gardens and Glen Burnie House: Open April 1 – October 31
+Gardens and Glen Burnie House: Open seasonally April 2 through December

 Group Tours: Discounted rates and special tours are available for adult and student groups of 10 or more.
 Reservations are required for all group tours.